Mechanisms of DNA-mediated allostery

-{\sl Simulations} - So far we have assumed a model with distal couplings generating allosteric interactions, using an unspecified variable $u_n$.
-Prior work suggested the DNA major groove width as mediating allosteric interactions \cite{kim13} since protein-DNA binding often occurs via major groove contacts.
+{\sl Simulations} - So far we have assumed a model with distal couplings generating allosteric interactions, using a generic $u_n$.
+In principle $u_n$ could be one of the several DNA local deformation modes used in the rigid base model \cite{olso01}, or a combination thereof.
+However, experiments indicate that allosteric interactions decay via damped oscillations, which puts some constraints on $u_n$, as several variables do not have this property.
+For instance, we can exclude pure bending or twist modes as candidates for $u_n$, as the stiffness $\widetilde{K}_q$ for these coordinates does not produce oscillations with the desired periodicity \cite{Note3}.
+Prior work suggested the DNA major groove width as mediating allosteric interactions \cite{kim13}.
 However, extensive $1$~$\mu$s all-atom simulations of a 33-bp sequence showed no signature of periodicity in the groove width correlations \cite{drsa16}.
-We have performed a series of simulations using two different $44$-bp sequences for $100$~ns, with major groove width calculated from the algorithm Curves+ \cite{lave09} using the setup discussed in \cite{skor21}.
-Our results for the normalized correlator $S_m/S_0 = \langle u_0 u_m\rangle_{\! _0}/\langle u_0^2 \rangle_{\! _0}$ (with $u_n$ the deviation of the major groove width from the equilibrium value) are given in Fig.~\ref{fig:simulations}(b) and are in close agreement with those reported in \cite{drsa16}.
-To extract more reliably parameters from the simulation data we have calculated the $q$-stiffness $\widetilde{K}_q$ from the equipartition relation \eqref{eq:eqp}, as recently done for twist and bending deformations \cite{skor21,sege22}.
+We have performed simulations using two different $44$-bp sequences for $100$~ns, with major groove width calculated from the algorithm Curves+ \cite{lave09} using the setup discussed in \cite{skor21}.
+Our results for the normalized propagator $S_m/S_0 = \langle u_0 u_m\rangle_{\! _0}/\langle u_0^2 \rangle_{\! _0}$ (with $u_n$ the deviation of the major groove width from the equilibrium value) are given in Fig.~\ref{fig:simulations}(b) and are in close agreement with those reported in \cite{drsa16}.
+To extract parameters from simulations we have calculated the $q$-stiffness $\widetilde{K}_q$ from the equipartition relation \eqref{eq:eqp}, as recently done for twist and bending deformations \cite{skor21,sege22}.
 A minimal model with just four poles $\pm q_E$, $\pm q_E^*$ \eqref{def:qE} gives